shailshouryya/Fun-Projects/README.md

 * [TDD Changed My Life](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) - JavaScript Scene (Medium), Eric Elliott; April 18, 2019
 * <strong>[ITT 2016 - Kevlin Henney - Seven Ineffective Coding Habits of Many Programmers](https://www.youtube.com/watch?v=ZsHMHukIlJY)</strong>

+### Websites
+* [The 40 Point Checklist for Launching a Website (SMOOTHLY)](https://hackernoon.com/how-to-launch-your-website-smoothly-a-very-detailed-checklist-3a02dff1e1dc) - HackerNoon, By Maria Krause; Jun 9, 2019
+  * Project launch is always quite stressful experience as well as a website launching.
+Great amount of tasks each part of the development team should finish before going live.
+Such challenge often leads to small mistakes that in some cases have critical outcomes.

 ### C++
 * [Some awesome modern C++ features that every developer should know](https://medium.freecodecamp.org/some-awesome-modern-c-features-that-every-developer-should-know-5e3bf6f79a3c) …don’t miss out!
 M Chowdhury; May 8, 2019
 * [How I discovered the C++ algorithm library and learned not to reinvent the wheel](https://medium.freecodecamp.org/how-i-discovered-the-c-algorithm-library-and-learned-not-to-reinvent-the-wheel-2398a34e23e3) - M Chowdhury; April 5, 2019